clixtoken/Addons/evolutionscript/README.md

 - The user interface is located inyourwebsite.com/clixtoken.php

+## Note:

-Note: if your template folder's name is different from the default 'ModernBlue', simply upload the containing clixtoken.tpl file into your own template folder.
+If your template folder's name is different from the default 'ModernBlue', simply upload the containing clixtoken.tpl file into your own template folder.

-For questions and problems:
+### For questions and problems:

 https://t.me/clixtoken
 info@clixtoken.io